TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/drivers/gpio_input_interrupt.md

 \endcond
 \cond SOC_AM62LX
 A GPIO bank interrupt can be routed to only one core at a time.
 For example if a gpio interrupt is routed to A53_0 core, the same cannot be routed to A53_1 core.
 In the case of AMP, currenly both the cores are using pins of different GPIO banks, so that GPIO interrupt can trigger on both the cores.
-User can change this and can be used different GPIO banks for each a53 core by making changes in the board_gpio.c.xdt file.
+User can change this and can be used different GPIO banks for each a53 core by making changes in the board.c file.

 \endcond
 # Supported Combinations {#EXAMPLES_DRIVERS_GPIO_INPUT_INTERRUPT_COMBOS}